 The ruler in Flow is a powerful drafting tool that helps you do everything from simple lines and circles to sophisticated perspective drawings.

 Tap the ruler from the toolbar to turn it on.
 The ruler can be on while you use any drawing tool.
-This includes the Eraser in normal mode.

 You can also configure gestures to quickly access the ruler (see Preferences)